 The U.S. Census Bureau reports that today in America, approximately 57 million people live with a disability, or about one fifth of the national population.
 The Social Security Administration (SSA) projects that in 2014, nearly nine million people will qualify to receive over $10 billion in monthly disability benefits.

 These benefits can take the form of SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance), and typically exceed $1,000 each month.
 Eligibility extends to both adults and children, and numerous illnesses, injuries, and impairments can be approved.

-To schedule a private legal consultation with an experienced disability lawyer, call Ken Kieklak, Attorney at Law, at (479) 439-1843, or contact us online today.
+To schedule a private legal consultation with an experienced disability lawyer, call the Law Practice of Ken Kieklak at (479) 439-1843, or contact us online today.

 Other Conditions that May Qualify You for Monthly Disability Benefits

 For more information, you can also browse through our Arkansas disability resources.